BaccasBlade/asg-01-instructions/milestone-02.md

 > "The Bahamas, officially the Commonwealth of the Bahamas, is a country consisting of more than 3,000 islands, cays and islets in the Atlantic Ocean, north of Cuba and Hispaniola (the Dominican Republic and Haiti), northwest of the Turks and Caicos Islands and southeast of the US state of Florida.
 Its capital is Nassau on the island of New Providence.
 Geographically, the Bahamas lie in the same island chain as Cuba, Hispaniola and the Turks and Caicos Islands; **the designation of "Bahamas" usually** refers to the country and not the geographic chain.
 The country's population, numbering around 354,000, lives on a land area of 13,939 km2 (5,382 sq mi)."

+Depending on your Chrome extensions, you might see something like this instead:

+> "...Islands; **the designation of `\"Bahamas\"` usually** refers to ..."

-See that bolded part?
+In either case, see that bolded part?
 That's gonna make your JSON.parse unhappy.
 And that will make you unhappy.
 And that will make me unhappy.

 You'll need to escape those things properly using a double-backlash (`\\"`).
-So the previous Bahamas example becomes:
+So in the js/json file you create, make sure the previous Bahamas example becomes:

-> "The Bahamas, officially the Commonwealth of the Bahamas, is a country consisting of more than 3,000 islands, cays and islets in the Atlantic Ocean, north of Cuba and Hispaniola (the Dominican Republic and Haiti), northwest of the Turks and Caicos Islands and southeast of the US state of Florida.
-Its capital is Nassau on the island of New Providence.
-Geographically, the Bahamas lie in the same island chain as Cuba, Hispaniola and the Turks and Caicos Islands; **the designation of \\\\"Bahamas\\\\" usually** refers to the country and not the geographic chain.
-The country's population, numbering around 354,000, lives on a land area of 13,939 km2 (5,382 sq mi)."
+> "...Islands; **the designation of \\\\"Bahamas\\\\" usually** refers to ...."

+Use your tools wisely - find and replace is your friend here!

 ## Your Mark

 Just like milestone 1:

-- if you meet **all** the requirements below, you get the full 5%
+- if you meet **all** the requirements below, your group's mark is 100%
-- if you are missing **one** of the requirements below, you get 2.5%
+- if you are missing **one** of the requirements below, your group's mark is 50%
-- if you are missing **two or more** of the requirements below, you get 0%
+- if you are missing **two or more** of the requirements below, your group's mark is 0%

 ## Non-Perkable Requirements